 Give your snow a chance to melt and see how your landscape responds.
 You might be surprised at how resilient your trees and shrubs can be.
 In the unfortunate case that you do have a tree that has sustained too much damage, contact a professional to discuss a plan for safe removal.

 At SavATree, we understand the emotional connection that can be established with trees.
-Click here to read a personal account of the recent nor’easter by a SavATree employee.

 If you would like to discuss your landscape with a professional, contact your local SavATree arborist.
 SavATree is staffed by top arborists who excel in areas such as restoration pruning.
 If you love your landscape but simply don’t have the time to address these issues, let us lend a hand.